JereKuusela/valheim-esp/permissions.md

 Section and feature names are case-insensitive.

-For example to allow a player to use player base visualization:
+For example to allow a player to use player base visualization and to show time on the HUD:

 ```yaml
 - id: Steam_XXXXXXXXXXXX